-54. A member of staff who suspects that a pupil is suffering harm from outside the School should refer the matter to the Designated Safeguarding Lead.
+54. A member of staff who suspects that a pupil is suffering harm from outside the school should refer the matter to the Designated Safeguarding Lead.

-When a Child Goes Missing From Education
+When a Child Goes Missing or is Absent From Education

-- 55. When the whereabouts of a girl is unclear or unknown the School, in conjunction with RBWM, will complete and record one or more of the following actions: - a. make contact with the parent, relatives and neighbours using known contact details. - b. check local databases within the local authority. - c. follow local information sharing arrangements and where possible make enquiries via other local databases and agencies e.g. those of housing providers, school admissions, health services, police, refuge, Youth Justice Services, children's social care, and HMRC5. - d. check with UK Visas and Immigration (UKVI) and/or the Border Force. - e. check with agencies known to be involved with family.
+- 55. When the whereabouts of a pupil is unclear or unknown the school, in conjunction with RBWM, will complete and record one or more of the following actions: - a. make contact with the parent, relatives and neighbours using known contact details. - b. check local databases within the local authority. - c. follow local information sharing arrangements and where possible make enquiries via other local databases and agencies e.g. those of housing providers, school admissions, health services, police, refuge, Youth Justice Services, children's social care, and HMRC5. - d. check with UK Visas and Immigration (UKVI) and/or the Border Force. - e. check with agencies known to be involved with family. - f. check with the school from which the student moved originally, if known. - g. check with any local authority and school to which the student may have moved.

-- f. check with the school from which the girl moved originally, if known. - g. check with any local authority and school to which the girl may have moved. - h. check with the local authority where the girl lives, if different from where the school is. - i. in the case of children of Service Personnel, check with the Ministry of Defence (MoD) Children's Education Advisory Service (CEAS); and - j. home visit(s) made by appropriate team, following local guidance concerning risk assessment and if appropriate make enquiries with neighbour(s) and relatives.
+- h. check with the local authority where the girl lives, if different from where the school is. - i. in the case of children of Service Personnel, check with the Ministry of Defence (MoD) Children's Education Advisory Service (CEAS); and - j. home visit(s) made by appropriate team, following local guidance concerning risk assessment and if appropriate make enquiries with neighbour(s) and relatives.

 This list is not exhaustive or prescriptive.
-The School will treat each case on its individual merits using our judgement, ensuring we have taken into account all of the facts of the case.
+The school will treat each case on its individual merits using our judgement, ensuring we have taken into account all of the facts of the case.
 This will be managed by the DSL in collaboration with the Attendance Officer.

-Further information on Children Missing from Education (CME)
+Further information on Children who are Absent from Education

-56. A child going missing from education is a potential indicator of abuse or neglect and such children are at risk of being victims of harm, exploitation or radicalisation.
+56. All staff should be aware that children being absent from school, particularly repeatedly and/or for prolonged periods, and children missing education can act as a vital warning sign of a range of safeguarding possibilities and such children are at risk of being victims of harm, exploitation or radicalisation.
 Staff should follow our standard procedures for unauthorised absence, particularly on repeated occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.